 The employing unit has been notified of your interest for this position as well as your referral priority status.
 The employing unit has been encouraged to extend you an interview.
 They are also aware of the option to waive the recruitment and hire you directly on the Position Vacancy Listing (PVL).
 If you have any questions regarding referral priority services, please contact firstname.lastname@example.org.
 If you have any questions regarding the position you have indicated interest in, please contact the employing unit.

 OHR Referral Priority Team

 - Division of Continuing Studies (DCS), Adult Career and Special Student Services – DCS supports the mission of the University of Wisconsin–Madison and the spirit of the Wisconsin Idea by providing access to educational resources to nontraditional students, lifelong learners, and the community.
-They provide resources that help with the job search process.

 - Career Planning for UW–Madison Employees, including 1-1 career counseling appointments

 - Madison Writing Assistance – Madison Writing Assistance provides thoughtful, responsive readers for all kinds of writing, including cover letters and resumés.